vitest-dev/eslint-plugin-vitest/docs/rules/no-alias-methods.md

 ## Rule Details

-This rule disallows alias methods and orces the use of the original method.
+This rule disallows alias methods and forces the use of the original method.

 Examples of **incorrect** code for this rule: